hankinsohl/slitu/README.md

 ### About

-slitu is a set of miscellaneous functions used in some of my Rust projects.
+Slitu is a set of miscellaneous Rust modules used in some of my projects.

 ### Disclaimer

-slitu is tested, but unstable, subject to frequent breaking changes.
+Slitu is tested, but unstable, subject to frequent breaking changes.

 ### License

-slitu is licensed under the MIT License.
+Slitu is licensed under the MIT License.